Before the interview

 - Pick out the positive aspects of the job you are applying for.
 Do not mention things like money or shorter hours.
 Do not mention negative aspects of your current position however, you can include factors such as wanting a new challenge or more responsibility.
 Emphasize their image, experience and their growth strategy and explain that you want to be part of that.
 Talk about why working there will be great.

-What you can bring to the role?
+What can you bring to the role?

 - Consider the job description.
 Try to think of practical examples from your past roles to illustrate your strengths and skills.